mutaremalcolm/data_structures_and_algorithms_javascript/README.md

 # Memory

-Memory can be visualised as a canvas. memory canvas is bounded.
+Memory can be visualised as a canvas.
+Memory canvas is bounded.
 We have a finite amount of memory.
 Your program will store your variables in memory slots or a row of memory slots for related data e.g arrays.

 In a computer, memory is organised as a large number of bytes.
 Each byte is used to store value and has a unique address.
 The computer can perform read or write operations to these addresses.